 Osteoarthritis

 Osteoarthritis is a common joint condition that can cause pain, stiffness, swelling, and reduced movement.
-It often affects weight-bearing joints such as the knee, hip, feet, and spine, although it can also affect the hands and shoulders.
-If you are exploring broader arthritis conditions, osteoarthritis is the most common type seen in clinical practice.
+It often affects weight-bearing joints such as the knee, hip, feet, and spine.
+It can also affect the hands and shoulders.
+If you are comparing broader arthritis conditions, osteoarthritis is the most common type many people recognise.

-Although there is no cure for osteoarthritis, good management may reduce pain, improve function, and help you stay active.
-Physiotherapy often plays an important role by improving joint mobility, muscle strength, movement patterns, and confidence with daily activity.
+Osteoarthritis cannot be cured, but good management may reduce pain, improve function, and help you stay active.
+Physiotherapy can support this by improving joint movement, strength, pacing, balance, and confidence with daily activity.

 Osteoarthritis Quick Facts

-- Common symptoms include pain, stiffness, swelling, and reduced movement.
+- Common symptoms include pain, stiffness, swelling, creaking, and reduced movement.

-- Exercise, education, and load management are key parts of treatment.
+- Exercise, education, pacing, and strength work are key parts of care.

-- Physiotherapy may help you stay active and function better.
+- Physiotherapy may help you manage flares and stay active.

 What Is Osteoarthritis?